 Mosser Glass Cake Stand

-Making a cake from scratch is no simple feat, and the product of all that hard labor should be shown off with pride.
+Making a cake from scratch is no simple feat, and your recipient should get to show off all that hard labor with pride.
 This vintage-inspired cake stand has been on my wishlist for years.
 It comes with a colorful glass stand and a clear glass dome to keep pastries fresh.
-The stand is available in three sizes — 6 inches, 10 inches and 12 inches — and several colors, including Robin Egg Blue, Jadeite and Pink.
+The stand is available in three sizes — 6 inches, 10 inches and 12 inches — and several colors, including Robin Egg Blue, Jadeite and pink.

 Best baking appliances to gift